 Please ensure you refer to the full NHSe Guidance which can be found on their website here:

 There are still three categories, however there is also an approved course/conference/event list which can be accessed via the NHSe page (link above)

 (1) Specific to the requirements of the Curriculum - FUNDED AT 100%

 Please Note: These courses should only be approved for funding if the trainee has achieved their core curriculum competencies for their stage of training.

 (3) Career Progression - FUNDED AT 50%

 Study leave days count as working days and so should normally be taken on working days.
-If it is necessary to take them on non-working days (e.g. weekend of rostered day off), then the lieu days should be agreed with the Educational Supervisor at the time of agreeing the study leave.
+If it is necessary to take them on non-working days (e.g. weekend or rostered day off), then time in lieu days should be agreed with the rota manager/Educational Supervisor at the time of agreeing the study leave.
 Both ES and the trainee should ensure this does not make the trainee breach their contract requirements on hours worked or EWTD.

 If a trainee is unable to attend an event or part of an event because they have been required to work by their employer, NHSe will not reimburse the costs.
 If study leave time was granted by their employer, the trainee should ask their employer to reimburse the costs.